 The classification of hurricanes into categories, including Category 5, began with the Saffir-Simpson Hurricane Wind Scale in 1971.
 This system was developed to standardize the measurement of hurricane intensity based on sustained wind speeds, ranging from Category 1 to Category 5.

 Before this system, hurricanes were described qualitatively based on their observed impacts rather than precise wind measurements.
 The introduction of the Saffir-Simpson Scale marked a significant advancement in hurricane forecasting and communication, allowing for a clearer understanding of the potential impacts of these powerful storms.
-With it, we can better understand the Category 5 hurricane history and organize the list of Category 5 hurricanes to impact the US.

 How Do Category 5 Hurricanes Form?